nedap/archie/README.md

 ## License

 This software is licensed under the Apache license.
-See LICENSE.TXT.
+See the LICENSE and NOTICE files.